-Undeterred, the suitors devise a new scheme to separate the couple.
-One secretly gives Callirhoe’s maid a bracelet identical to the jewelry exchanged at the wedding.
-They use it to trick Chaereas into thinking Callirhoe is unfaithful.
-In a jealous rage Chaereas confronts Callirhoe, who pleads her innocence.
-When he refuses to listen, she collapses in fear and frustration, appearing lifeless.
-The maid, consumed by remorse, reveals the suitors’ plot to Chaereas, who now knows that Callirhoe did no wrong.
-He despairs, as he believes he has killed her.
+Undeterred, the suitors devise a new scheme.
+One secretly gives Callirhoe’s maid a bracelet identical to the wedding bracelets, which they use to trick Chaereas into thinking Callirhoe is unfaithful.
+In a jealous rage he rushes to confront her.
+Although she pleads her innocence, he does not listen.
+She collapses in frustration and appears lifeless.
+Her remorseful maid reveals the plot to Chaereas and he despairs, as he believes he killed Callirhoe.

-The mourning citizens of Syracuse bury Callirhoe alongside offerings of treasure.
-Brokenhearted, they bid her farewell.
-After everyone leaves, Callirhoe awakens and is horrified to find herself buried alive.
-The pirate Theron and his crew come to loot the tomb, and they gleefully abduct Callirhoe along with the treasure.
+The mourning citizens bury Callirhoe.
+After everyone leaves, she awakens and is horrified to find herself buried alive.
+The pirate Theron and his crew come to loot the tomb, and they abduct her along with the treasure.

-In grief, Chaereas returns to Callirhoe’s resting place and is shocked to find the tomb ransacked and Callirhoe gone.
-He realizes that she must be alive.
-He enlists the help of his friend Polycharmus and they hasten off to find her.
+In grief, Chaereas returns to Callirhoe’s resting place with Polycharmus and is shocked to find the tomb entirely empty.
+They realize she must be alive and hasten off to find her.

-Across the sea in Miletus, the pirates sell Callirhoe to Dionysius, a nobleman lamenting the death of his wife.
-As soon as he sees Callirhoe, however, Dionysius forgets his sorrow and falls madly in love with her.
-Under great stress, Callirhoe faints, and Dionysius orders his servant Plangon to attend to her.
-Plangon suspects that Callirhoe is pregnant and questions her.
-Callirhoe tells her story and reveals that she is indeed pregnant with Chaereas’s child.
-Plangon advises her to marry Dionysius in order to protect herself and her baby, and Callirhoe reluctantly agrees.
-As the wedding begins, Chaereas arrives in Miletus.
-Plangon spots his bracelet and deduces that he is Callirhoe’s husband.
-Loyal to Dionysius and seeking to preserve his newfound happiness, Plangon has Chaereas and Polycharmus arrested.
+Across the sea in Miletus, the nobleman Dionysius laments his wife’s death.
+The pirates arrive and sell Callirhoe to Dionysius.
+As soon as he sees her, he forgets his sorrow and falls madly in love.
+Meanwhile, his servant Plangon suspects that Callirhoe is pregnant.
+Callirhoe explains that it is Chaereas’s child.
+Plangon advises her to marry Dionysius to protect herself and her baby, and Callirhoe reluctantly agrees to her proposal.
+As the wedding begins, Chaereas arrives.
+Plangon sees his bracelet and deduces that he is Callirhoe’s husband.
+Loyal to Dionysius and seeking to preserve his newfound happiness, she has Chaereas and Polycharmus arrested.

-Now captive, Chaereas and Polycharmus are carted off as slaves to the palace of the rich and powerful Mithridates.
+Now captives, Chaereas and Polycharmus are carted off to the palace of the powerful Mithridates.
 Mithridates sees Chaereas’s fine bracelet and asks him who he is.
 As Chaereas narrates his past, it unfolds before him in a vision.
-His description of Callirhoe intrigues Mithridates, who orders his guards to find her.
-When she arrives with Dionysius, Mithridates asks her to dance for his court.
-He becomes so enchanted by her beauty that he too falls in love.
-A fight erupts between Dionysius and Mithridates.
+Mithridates wants Callirhoe for himself and orders his guards to find her.
+When she arrives, Dionysius and Mithridates fight over her.
 However, they are stopped and reminded that, by law, all disputes between noblemen must be settled by the King of Babylon.

-Suddenly, the palace is thrown into chaos when it is announced that Egypt has declared war on Babylon.
-The King whisks his court away to safety, taking Dionysius and Callirhoe along with them.
-A vengeful Chaereas enlists in the Egyptian army, as he believes that the King has stolen Callirhoe from him.
-In battle, the Egyptian General is killed, and Chaereas’s resolve to fight for his love is doubled.
+Suddenly, the palace is thrown into chaos when Egypt declares war on Babylon.
+The King whisks his court to safety, taking Callirhoe with him and appointing Dionysius general of his army.
+A vengeful Chaereas enlists in the Egyptian army.
+In battle, the Egyptian General is wounded, and Chaereas’s resolve to fight for his love is doubled.
 He leads the Egyptian forces to victory.

 She chooses to forgive.

 Dionysius accepts her decision and, as a gesture of his love, has Plangon bring Callirhoe her son.
 The mistakes of the past are understood with compassion.
-Callirhoe, Chaereas and their son sail home to Syracuse.
+Callirhoe, Chaereas, and their son start the journey home.